zenithM110/anchor/README.md

     # cd anchor
     # pip install --user -e .

+We now need to install the various Aires/ZHAireS binaries that `anchor` uses to perform the shower simulations.
+Change into the `anchor/aires` directory.
+You will need to ensure that the following tree structure is recreated (if you are a member of ANITA, contact @rprechelt).

+    # cd anchor/aires/
+	# ls
+	    sources/
+    # ls sources/
+        Aires.2-8-4a.tar.gz
+        ZHAireS-betav28r18c-loopfresnel.tar
+        ZHAireS-betav28r18c-Upgoing.tar
+        ZHAireS-betav28r21-ANITA-reflected-beta0.2-Frcoeffs.tar
+        ZHAireS-betav28r24-RASPASS.tar

+Once all the above tar-balls are in place, you can then run

+    # ./setup.sh

+from the `anchor/aires` directory.
+This will compile all four versions of ZHAireS (this may take ~5 minutes).

 You should then make sure that the installation was successful by trying to import `anchor`

     # python -c 'import anchor'